-The unconditional promise to give is estimated to be collected within one year.
-The promise to give appears in the statement of financial position as follows:
+The unconditional promise to give is estimated to be collected within the next twelve months.

 NOTE 7 ENDOWMENTS

 The Foundation's board of directors is charged with the responsibility for management of the endowed assets.
 To assist in carrying out this duty, the Foundation has adopted an investment policy that prioritizes preservation of capital, long-term growth, and adherence to the prudent person investment philosophy.
 To enact this policy, the Foundation's investment strategy emphasizes total return, assuming a level of risk consistent with reasonable and prudent investment practices for such funds.
 Additionally, the endowment spending policy is in compliance with the regulation of the Uniform Prudent Management of Institutional Funds Act (UPMIFA), enacted by the state of California in 2009, to ensure the prudent management of endowed funds in the disbursement of current earnings in support of the College, and to meet future needs established by the donor.
 The Foundation has established a target annual spending policy of 5.5% of the most recent 36-month average market value of the endowed fund.